Forest fire haze clears over Singapore ahead of F1

 F1 organisers say they have a contingency plan if the haze worsens and have been stocking up on face masks to protect against pollution which spectators can buy at the circuit.

+Indonesia, and its neighbours Malaysia and Singapore, have been worst affected by smog but it is starting to spread over a wider area in Southeast Asia.

+Haze was detected Friday in central and southern parts of the Philippines, prompting health officials to warn people in affected areas to keep outdoor activities to a minimum and wear masks.

-Indonesia and Malaysia have been worst affected by haze from the fires, which are burning on Indonesia's Sumatra island and the Indonesian part of Borneo.
+The blazes are centred on Indonesia's Sumatra island and the Indonesian part of Borneo island.
 Borneo is shared between Indonesia, Malaysia and Brunei.

+Thousands of schools have been forced to close in Malaysia and Indonesia amid mounting health concerns, while several airports have shut due to poor visibility.

 Thick smog had been hanging over Singapore since last weekend, pushing air quality to unhealthy levels